bseltz-cohesity/scripts/html/gflag-manager/README.md

 This is a web-browser-based Gflag manager.

+## Download

+You can download the zip file here: <https://raw.githubusercontent.com/cohesity/community-automation-samples/refs/heads/main/html/gflag-manager/gflag-manager.zip>

 ## Components

 - **gflag-manager.html**: the UI.
 Open this directly in your browser (double-click it, or drag it into a browser tab).
 No server needed for this part.
-- **gflag-manager-proxy.py**: a tiny local helper.
+- **gflag-manager-proxy.py**: a tiny local proxy.
 Cohesity's cluster API doesn't send CORS headers, so a browser can't call it directly from a page hosted anywhere but the cluster itself.
 This script runs on `127.0.0.1` only, adds the CORS headers the browser requires, and forwards the real requests to your cluster/Helios over HTTPS.
 - **gflag-manager-proxy-for-windows.exe**: the same proxy, pre-built for Windows.
 Use this instead of the `.py` file if the machine doesn't have Python installed.

 ## Security note